yylou/coding/_SinglyLinkedList.md

             cur, prev = cur.next, cur

-        # Return: Both nodes not exist | Two nodes are the same
+        # Return: One of nodes not exist | Two nodes are the same
         if not (node1 and node2) or (node1 == node2): return

         # Node1's previous node exists, assign next pointer to node2